Jonas Mekas

-In the 1960s, Mekas launched anti-censorship campaigns in defense of the LGBTQ-themed films of Jean Genet and Jack Smith, garnering support from cultural figures including Jean-Paul Sartre, Simone de Beauvoir, Norman Mailer, Susan Sontag.

-Mekas mentored and supported many prominent American artists and filmmakers, including Ken Jacobs, Peter Bogdanovich, Chantal Akerman, Richard Foreman, John Waters, Barbara Rubin, Yoko Ono, and Martin Scorsese.
+In the 1960s, Mekas launched anti-censorship campaigns in defense of the LGBTQ-themed films of Jean Genet and Jack Smith, garnering support from cultural figures including Jean-Paul Sartre, Simone de Beauvoir, Norman Mailer, and Susan Sontag.
+Mekas mentored and supported many prominent artists and filmmakers, including Ken Jacobs, Peter Bogdanovich, Chantal Akerman, Richard Foreman, John Waters, Barbara Rubin, Yoko Ono, and Martin Scorsese.
 He helped launch the writing careers of the critics Andrew Sarris, Amy Taubin, and J. Hoberman.

-Historian Michael Casper has written about Mekas's work editing two far-right, collaborationist newspapers under the Nazi occupation of Lithuania during World War II.
+During World War II, Mekas edited and contributed to two far-right, collaborationist newspapers under the Nazi occupation of Lithuania, the significance of which has been debated by historians.

+His major films include The Brig (1964), Walden: Diaries Notes and Sketches (1968), and Reminiscences of a Journey to Lithuania (1972).
+His early poetry collection Idylls of Semeniskiai (1948) is a celebrated work in his native Lithuania.

+In 2024, the Centre Pompidou dedicated its annual Poetry Day to Mekas, following past editions honoring figures such as Patti Smith and John Giorno.
+The event, which included readings, screenings, and performances celebrating his literary and cinematic legacy, was held across multiple cities, including Paris, Lviv, Seoul, Los Angeles, Vilnius, and Tehran.

 Early life

 Mekas was born in Semeniškiai, the son of Elzbieta (Jašinskaitė) and Povilas Mekas on December 24, 1922.
 As a teenager, he attended the Biržai Gymnasium in Biržai, Lithuania.
-From 1941 to 1942, living under Nazi occupation, he edited, and published in, Naujosios Biržų žinios, founded by the far-right, anti-semitic Lithuanian Activist Front.
-From 1943 to 1944, he edited, and published in, Panevėžio apygardos balsas, a weekly local newspaper published by the fascist Lithuanian Nationalist Party.
+From 1941 to 1942, living under Nazi occupation, he co-edited and published in the culture section of Naujosios Biržų žinios, founded by the far-right, anti-semitic Lithuanian Activist Front.
+From 1943 to 1944, he co-edited and published in the culture section of Panevėžio apygardos balsas, a weekly local newspaper published by the fascist Lithuanian Nationalist Party.

 In 1944, Mekas left Lithuania with his brother, Adolfas Mekas.
 They attempted to reach neutral Switzerland by means of Vienna, with fabricated student papers arranged by their uncle.
 Their train was stopped in Germany, and they were both imprisoned in a labor camp in Elmshorn, a suburb of Hamburg, for eight months.
 The brothers escaped and hid on a farm near the Danish border for two months until the end of the war.
 After the war, Mekas lived in displaced persons' camps in Wiesbaden and Kassel.
 From 1946 to 1948, he studied philosophy at the University of Mainz.
 By the end of 1949 his brother and he had both secured sponsorship through a job in Chicago and emigrated to the United States.
 When they arrived, the two decided to settle in Williamsburg, Brooklyn.
 Two weeks after his arrival, he borrowed money to buy his first Bolex 16mm camera and began recording moments of his life.

 He discovered avant-garde film at venues such as Amos Vogel's pioneering Cinema 16, and he began curating avant-garde film screenings at Gallery East on Avenue A and Houston Street and at the Film Forum series at Carl Fisher Auditorium on 57th Street.